SylviaOne/Repo-hub/README.md

-## If two vegans are having an argument, is it still considered beef?
+## I decided to sell my Hoover… well it was just collecting dust.